-Whether for home care or as an aid for medical practitioners, feedback has been good.
+Whether for home care or as an aid for medical practitioners, the feedback has been good.

-As one reviewer states” As a respiratory therapist with and ICU nurse husband we manually were checking HRs to check it’s accuracy and it was dead on every time!”
+As one reviewer states” As a respiratory therapist with an ICU nurse husband we manually were checking HRs to check it’s accuracy and it was dead on every time!”

 That being said, there have been a minority of users that have experienced device failure at inopportune times.
 Something a healthcare professional cannot afford to happen.